Application Modernization

 Process involved in modernizing an enterprise app

-3. Technology selection: Identify cloud providers, frameworks, and tools that align with business requirements.
+3. Technology selection: Choose cloud services, frameworks, and application modernization tools that support your goals.

-4. Implementation: Migrate, refactor, or rebuild the application while ensuring minimal downtime.
+4. Implementation: Migrate or rebuild the application with minimal disruption.

-5. Testing and optimization: Validate performance, security, and functionality before full deployment.
+5. Testing and optimization: Ensure performance and security before going live.

-6. Deployment and monitoring: Roll out the modernized application and continuously monitor for improvements.
+6. Deployment and monitoring: Launch the modernized app and monitor for improvement opportunities.

 Application modernization best practices